POCUMTUCK STATE OF MIND

 John Martin's historic preservation studio asked the foundational question: what does a landscape owe to what it replaced?
 The Ghost Frame methodology is that question answered physically.
 Nicholas Dines's commitment to permanence produced the stone circle network: designed to be present in five hundred years when the institutions that authorized them may not be.
 Stone does not rust.
 Stone is not deaccessioned.

-The degree was not finished in 1992.
-The thirty-four-year gap was the field phase.
-It produced the Crossroads Salamander (1998), Old Diamondsides (2015), nine years of installations on the Bridge of Flowers, and the complete proposal documented in this thesis.
+The field phase — 1992 to 2026 — produced the Crossroads Salamander at Cushman Common (1998), Old Diamondsides at the Culinary Institute of America (2015), nine years of installations on the Bridge of Flowers, and the complete proposal documented in this thesis.
 Sometimes the field phase is the degree.

 The TransLocalism Connection

-This thesis stands on its own as the full articulation of Pocumtuck State Park — the proposal, its intellectual lineage, its governance structure, its ecological science, and its proof-of-concept argument.
-Readers who want to understand how the same methodology applies at continental scale — to Gene Kelly’s Pittsburgh, to Sitting Bull’s Standing Rock, to Rachel Carson’s tidal zone in Maine — are directed to TransLocalism: A Field Guide to Repair (Sendelbach, 2026), the companion volume.
+This thesis stands on its own as the full articulation of Pocumtuck State of Mind — its proposal, intellectual lineage, governance structure, ecological science, and proof-of-concept argument.
+Readers who want to understand how the same methodology applies at continental scale — to Gene Kelly's Pittsburgh, to Sitting Bull's Standing Rock, to Rachel Carson's tidal zone in Maine — are directed to TransLocalism: A Field Guide to Repair (Sendelbach, 2026), the companion volume.
 The two documents are siblings.
-Pocumtuck State Park is the local spine.
+Pocumtuck State of Mind is the local spine.
 TransLocalism is the continental arm.

 The lineage did not end with the masters.
 It continued through the boy on Smokes Creek who absorbed the morphic field, the man who found the ghost channel, and the practice that now carries the unfinished work of the quorum forward in steel, stone, and restored passage.